-If you’re not on PrEP and don’t have an undetectable viral load, and you don’t know if your partner is on PrEP or has an undetectable viral load, here is information on transmission of HIV through different kinds of sex.
+If you don’t have HIV and you’re not on PrEP or you do have HIV and don’t have an undetectable viral load (or if you don’t know if your partner is on PrEP or has an undetectable viral load), here is information on transmission of HIV through different kinds of sex.

 No risk for HIV transmission: Kissing, mutual masturbation, rimming, frottage, massage, water sports, bondage, dirty talk and role play, spanking, wrestling.